 When the twins arrived earth-side, I knew tandem breastfeeding was going to be hard.
 I didn’t realize how hard it was really going to be.
 I wasn’t ready for the full-blown exhaustion of having to take care of two tiny humans at once.
 Our breastfeeding experience was stressful and far from the blissful images and videos I was seeing from singleton families.
 Now I’ve always said that everyone experiences their own types of hard.
 I just wasn’t prepared for being SOOO jealous over a singleton mom’s experience.

 One of my good friends avoided complaining to me after she gave birth.
 She said, “it doesn’t even compare to what you went through”.
 Which just makes us more lonely instead of being able to lean on each other for support.
 My only solution to this is to find your twin mom friends.
 Find them and keep them close.
 Talk to them when you’re tired and exhausted.
 Lean on each other for support and tips and tricks or even just to vent.
 I was introduced to a twin mom who had her boys one month ahead of us.
-We had similar birth experiences so it was so nice to not feel alone.
+We had similar birth experiences so it was so nice to not feel alone when chatting over IG with her.

 5. Splitting Your Attention

 I wasn’t ready for not being able to split my attention well.
-If one child needs a cuddle and you pick them up and then all of a sudden the other twin wants your attention.
+If one child needs a cuddle and you pick them up, then all of a sudden the other twin wants your attention.
+And you have to pick them up to.
+I constantly felt pulled in different directions.

 I wasn’t ready for how frazzled I’d feel or how fast I’d try to do things.
 I’d be changing one twin’s diaper and then the other one would start to cry.
-You can’t really rationalize with a 3-month old that you’ll be right there.
+You can’t really rationalize with a 3-month-old that you’ll be right there.
 You can’t really explain to them that you just need to finish wiping poop off their brother’s butt.
 I learned that sometimes you just have to let one twin cry.
 When you finish you’ll get to them and comfort them.
-Needless to say, while I leaned into reality, it has definitely heightened the fright/flight response in my nervous system.
-I’m easily triggered by noise, especially crying.
+Being a twin mom definitely heightened the fright/flight response in my nervous system.
+I was easily triggered by noise, especially crying postpartum.

 Our solution moving forward to ensure they are getting focused attention is to always explain why mommy (or daddy) is doing something.
 And then showing the complaining twin attention after finishing whatever action I was doing.
 My husband and I are also going to make sure that at least once a week we take one twin out on a date and then switch the next week.
 This will help us ensure they are getting ample solo attention time with each parent.